averkoc/tools/mac.md

 ## Linux server installation to VM in MAC using UTM
-Update: 17.9.24 The new VirtualBox 7.1 version supports both Arm and Intel based Macs
+Update: 17.9.24 The new VirtualBox 7.1 version supports both Arm and Intel based Macs.